 WordPress, by default, sends and receives pings and trackbacks from and to other websites.
 This happens when other sites mention your website, which in turn notifies you and upon approval updates the data in your post.
 This can cause irrelevant links to be added to your site, which can cause confusion to your visitors and it also affects your websites performance.

 To disable notifications on pingbacks and trackbacks on your WordPress website, login to the dashboard, then go to Settings > Discussion and uncheck the ‘Allow link notifications from other blogs (pingbacks and trackbacks)’ option.

 Having a strong footing on your website’s speed will give your website a substantial boost not only to search engines but to your audience and customer’s experience as well.
 Although having a speed-optimized website is not everything, it can help you a lot in driving more traffic to your website, and it can increase the number of satisfied users who might eventually turn into quality leads and sales.

 Want to keep reading up on tips to speed up your WordPress website?
-Checkout this visual guide by WP Shrug on how to speed up your WordPress website which you can view and download from their blog.
+Checkout this visual guide to speeding up WordPress by WP Shrug on how to speed up your WordPress website which you can view and download from their blog.

 And as always, feel free to ask any questions you might have or add your own tips on how to speed up WordPress in the comments below!